 The last Custom House Commemoration that we know about was around 1985.
 We have heard rumours of one around 1990 but nothing has been confirmed.
 Around March 2011 we felt that the 90th anniversary of the burning of the Custom House should not go unmarked.
-Unfortunately we left it too late to get a proper commemoration organised, group member Gary Deering went down at the time of the attack & took a few pictures in which you can see civil servants moving around outside the building just like they had 90 years ago.
+Unfortunately we left it too late to get a proper commemoration organised.
+Group member Gary Deering went down at the time of the attack and took a few pictures in which you can see civil servants moving around outside the building just like they had 90 years ago.
 Liam Grace later visited the Custom House that evening to pay his respects.
-The Garda Historic Group were there & had organised a talk.
+The Garda Historic Group were there and had organised a talk.
 They invited Liam to join them so the day did not go unmarked after all.

 Moving forward to 2012, the 91st anniversary, we were finally organised.
-We laid one wreath that year it was laid by Nora O`Reilly niece of the O’Reilly Brothers Stephen & Patrick (2nd Battalion) who died at the Custom House & Gary Deering, great nephew of Johnny Wilson (The Squad).
-The event was attended by around 16 or so people & was a great success as it was the first time a commemoration had been done in over 20 years.
+We laid one wreath that year it was laid by Nora O’Reilly niece of the O’Reilly Brothers Stephen & Patrick (2nd Battalion) who died at the Custom House and Gary Deering, great nephew of Johnny Wilson (The Squad).
+The event was attended by around 16 or so people and was a great success as it was the first time a commemoration had been done in over 20 years.

 In 2013 we started the day off with a conference in the North Star Hotel organised by Liz Gillis & Mícheál Ó Doibhilín.
-The speakers included Las Fallon, Liz Gillis, Commandant Padraic Kennedy & Paul O’Brien.
+The speakers included Las Fallon, Liz Gillis, Commandant Padraic Kennedy and Paul O’Brien.
 After the conference we added a new format which we have kept up – we now lay two wreaths, one for the five IRA men who died that day and a second for the 4 civilians.
 The wreaths were laid by Aishling Flynn and Margaret Pingram.
-Both are grand daughters of Philip Flynn (2nd Battalion) who fought & was captured on the day.70 or so people attended the conference & wreath laying ceremony.
+Both are grand daughters of Philip Flynn (2nd Battalion) who fought and was captured on the day.
+Seventy or so people attended the conference and wreath laying ceremony.

 2014 again started with a conference in Cleary’s Pub, Amiens Street.
-The speakers on the day were Las Fallon, Liz Gillis & Mícheál Ó Doibhilín.
+The speakers on the day were Las Fallon, Liz Gillis and Mícheál Ó Doibhilín.
 We then walked over to the Custom House where the two wreaths were laid.
-This time we had a piper from Dublin Fire Brigade who played a lament for those who fought & died on the day.
+This time we had a piper from Dublin Fire Brigade who played a lament for those who fought and died on the day.
 Another important new feature added was a minutes silence after the wreaths were laid.
-The first wreath was laid by Liz Gillis for the civilian deaths & the wreath for the IRA men was laid by Diarmuid O’Connor the nephew of 4 Coy ASU Commander Padraig O’Connor.
+The first wreath was laid by Liz Gillis for the civilian deaths.
+The wreath for the IRA men was laid by Diarmuid O’Connor the nephew of ASU No. 4 Section Commander Padraig O’Connor.
 Gerry Cassidy also took a group photo for the first time, so this will serve as a record for future commemorations.
 Numbers were down a little with around 45 or so people attending in 2014.

 For 2016 we had a few changes in the wreath laying ceremony, including a roll of honour listing all the men we knew of who mobilised in 1916 & had a connection with the Custom House operation.
 Tom Kehoe, half-brother of Tom Kehoe of The Squad laid the IRA wreath.
 For the first time the civilian wreath was laid by a relative of one of them – Colum Lawless, cousin of civil servant Mahon Lawless killed by the Auxies at the Burning.
 Gerry Cassidy (grandnephew of Ned Breslin) & Nuala MacDonald (daughter of 2nd Batt Comdt Tom Ennis, O/C in the Custom House) shared reading the roll of honour.